Glaciers in Bhutan: Glaciers

 Multiple trans-Himalayan inventories of variable accuracy and area-span have existed for decades.
 This section concerns with inventories specifically curated for Bhutan.

-The first inventory was compiled in 1996 by Phuntso Norbu (of the Division of Geology and Mines) using satellite data from 1989–90 and topographic map of 1962/63.
+The first inventory was compiled in 1996 by Phuntso Norbu (of the Division of Geology and Mines) using satellite data from 1989 to 1990 and topographic map of 1962/63.
 A revised edition was published in 1999 by GSB.
-The same year, another inventory was published by China Science Publishing & Media on the basis of near-infrared Landsat 2 imagery (1975–1978) and some aerial snapshots — 649 glaciers were located, covering an area of 1,304 sq. km. and a volume of 150 cubic kilometer.
+The same year, another inventory was published by China Science Publishing & Media on the basis of near-infrared Landsat 2 imagery (1975–1978) and some aerial snapshots — 649 glaciers were located, covering an area of 1,304 km2. and a volume of 150 cubic kilometer.
 A more accurate inventory, prepared from 1993 SPOT Imagery, Landsat data of 90s, IRS-1D data of 1999, and GSI topographic maps of 1950-60s, was published in 2001 by the International Center for Integrated Mountain Development (ICIMOD).
-677 glaciers, covering an area of 1,317 sq. km were located and classified per Mullerian (WGMS) nomenclature.
+677 glaciers, covering an area of 1,317 km2 were located and classified per Müllerian (WGMS) nomenclature.

-In 2011, ICIMOD recompiled its data-set for the entire Hindu Kush, using an automated classification of satellite imagery from 2005 ± 3 years in combination with digital elevation model — the area was revised to 642 sq. km (based on Bhutan’s new national boundary).
-In 2012, data from World Glacier Inventory (WGI), Global Land Ice Measurements from Space (GLIMS), and Natural Earth (NE) were blended and refined to create yet another inventory of glaciers — the area estimates came out to be 1930 sq. km. (did not take the new boundary into account).
+In 2011, ICIMOD recompiled its data-set for the entire Hindu Kush, using an automated classification of satellite imagery from 2005 ± 3 years in combination with digital elevation model — the area was revised to 642 km2 (based on Bhutan's new national boundary).
+In 2012, data from World Glacier Inventory (WGI), Global Land Ice Measurements from Space (GLIMS), and Natural Earth (NE) were blended and refined to create yet another inventory of glaciers — the area estimates came out to be 1930 km2. (did not take the new boundary into account).
 The ICIMOD database was updated in 2014 (using Landsat imagery from 2010) — no areal difference existed.

-In 2018, the National Center for Hydrology and Meteorology published the most recent inventory of glaciers in Bhutan using automatic classification of Sentinel-2 data from 2016 — 700 glaciers were located covering an area of about 629.55 sq. km.
+In 2018, the National Center for Hydrology and Meteorology published the most recent inventory of glaciers in Bhutan using automatic classification of Sentinel-2 data from 2016 — 700 glaciers were located covering an area of about 629.55 km2.